mcneel/docify/apisite/content/posts/rhino-docobjects-centermarkobject.md

 ---
-title: "Rhino.DocObjects.CentermarkObject"
+title: "CentermarkObject"
 draft: false
 ---

+*Namespace: Rhino.DocObjects*

+   Rhino Object that represents a centermark geometry and attributes

-# Properties
+## Properties
-## Geometry.Centermark CentermarkGeometry
+#### Geometry.Centermark CentermarkGeometry
 - (summary)
      Get the dimension geometry for this object.